 15) Diversify.
 Are you still actively collecting SkyMiles?
 Clearly you did not notice the program has died and you need a real “intervention” ASAP.
 I am collecting most of my points with Chase UR points cards.
 But I am also doing “cash” back cards as well as other cards like FlexPerks and Arrival+ to have those points for other options!
 You need to spread out your earnings on many other cards other than Delta cards.

-16) MS!
-While my blog is not a “manufactured spending” focused blog it does have it’s place in both earning Delta perks as well as making points when you need them.
-Some only use MS for meeting new card spend and that is just fine.
+16) CS!
+While my blog is not a “creative spending”-focused blog it does have it’s place in both earning Delta perks as well as making points when you need them.
+Some only use CS for meeting new card spend and that is just fine.
 Others go big but either way it is a tool to help you meet the travel goals you want.
 Take the time to study so you don’t make mistakes and can benefit!
-Currently I am gearing up my spending this way and especially so into 2017.

 17) Stacking.
 When it comes to perks those who are lazy, as we have seen in point 2, ride in coach more than they should.
 But it is more than just about that.
 When it comes to deals you need to look at how you can add to improve what you already have.
 For example, just this pas week I was stacking a shopping portal with AMEX offers as well as earning points that can mean huge savings.
 The same can apply to so much more like air or hotels and so on.
 It takes just a little more time to really maximize your bonus when you travel.
 Learn this including all these stunning AMEX twitter SYNC deals – they ROCK!